cellgeni/notebooks/README.md

  ```
 4. Run `iinit`. _If asked for password input your iRODS password.
 Don't know your iRODS password?
 Go to the farm and type: `head -1 ~/.irods/irods_password`.
 The output, something like "xUEJAslQ" is your password._

+### SSHFS (mounting the farm on jupyter)

+To mount the farm's base paths (`/nfs`, `/lustre` and `/warehouse`) on your jupyter instance:
+1. Open a new terminal on your Jupyter.
+2. Type `mount-farm`, then press Enter.
+3. When prompted for your username and password input them.

 ### R and RStudio